NewstHet/Android/README.md

-MAinActivity onServiceConnected does not get execute.
+MainActivity onServiceConnected does not get execute.